withastro/docs/src/pages/en/guides/images.md

 <Picture src={rocket} widths={[200, 400, 800]} sizes="(max-width: 800px) 100vw, 800px" alt="A rocket blasting off." />
 <Picture src={galaxy} widths={[200, 400, 800]} aspectRatio={16/9} sizes="(max-width: 800px) 100vw, 800px" alt="Outer space." />
 ```

+## Alt Text

+Not all users can see images in the same way, so accessibility is an especially important concern when using images.
+Use the `alt` attribute to provide [descriptive alt text](https://www.w3.org/WAI/tutorials/images/) for images.

+This attribute is required for the Image integration's `<Image />` and `<Picture />` components.
+These components will throw an error if no alt text is provided.

+If the image is merely decorative (i.e. doesn’t contribute to the understanding of the page), set `alt=""` so that the image is properly understood and ignored by screen readers.

 ## Using Images from a CMS or CDN